tundish/junkdlc/blog/content/001_signing_up.md

     cancelled = 9
 ```

+Introduce 'head' and 'hand'.
+Explain renaming of arcs.

 | When          | Role  | Participle    | Event         | Then          |
 |---------------|-------|---------------|---------------|---------------|
 | Inception     | Head  | proposing     | Proposal      | Elaboration   |